VLprojects/webrtc-issue-detector/README.md

   NetworkMediaSyncIssueDetector,
   AvailableOutgoingBitrateIssueDetector,
   VideoCodecMismatchDetector,
-  CompositeRTCStatsParser,
-  WebRTCIssueEmitter,
-  NetworkScoresCalculator,
-  PeriodicWebRTCStatsReporter,
-  RTCStatsParser,
 } from 'webrtc-issue-detector';

+const widWithDefaultConstructorArgs = new WebRTCIssueDetector();

+// or you can fully customize WebRTCIssueDetector with constructor arguments

-new WebRTCIssueDetector({
+const widWithCustomConstructorArgs = new WebRTCIssueDetector({
-  issueEmitter: new WebRTCIssueEmitter(),
-  networkScoresCalculator: new NetworkScoresCalculator(),
-  detectors: [
+  detectors: [ // you are free to change the detectors list according to your needs
     new QualityLimitationsIssueDetector(),
     new FramesDroppedIssueDetector(),
     new FramesEncodedSentIssueDetector(),